haoyxc/ilovemylife/README.md

 - Script to read in necessary data from DynamoDB tables (friends, interests, affiliations)
   - Format accordingly for the MapReduce input file
-- Hadoop Adsorption Algorithm that will generate friend recommendations for each node in the form of a text file -Static friendship visualizer (see your friends)
+- Hadoop Adsorption Algorithm that will generate friend recommendations for each node in the form of a text file
+- Static friendship visualizer (see your friends)

 ### Maria:
 - Chat Server